blamouche/notimetowaste/README.md

 You can copy/paste this template :

+---

-    Collaboration topic(s) :
+**Collaboration topic(s) :**
    - Topic 1
    - Topic 2 (if required / possible)

-	Objective :
+**Objective :**
 [A clear sentence explaining the objective of the discussion]

-	Documents :
+**Documents :**
 - List all the necessary documents for the meeting (attached to the invite or link included)

-	Updates :
+**Updates :**
 Please share your updates on this document before the meeting :
 [insert link here]

-    Agenda [Example, to be updated] :
+**Agenda [Example, to be updated] :**
 - 5 minutes for Introduction
 - 10 minutes for Q&A and potentials alerts
 - 30 minutes for collaboration

+**Methodology :**
+I'm following [Efficient Meeting Pattern](https://blamouche.github.io/efficientmeeting/) in order to reduce the time I spend into non-productive meeting.
+You can find all the details and documentation about [EMP on this page](https://blamouche.github.io/efficientmeeting/).

+---

 In case there is no imediate need to collaborate on a specific topic, you can skip the last 30 minutes of the meeting.